Day 1 ARRIVE IN LIMA, PERU

 Day 9 SACRED VALLEY–MACHU PICCHU

-Board the VISTADOME train that cuts a path through the picturesque Urubamba Valley bound for Aguas Calientes, the quaint town closest to the “Lost City of the Incas.”
-Ascend the mountainside through tropical forest to the sacred refuge of MACHU PICCHU.
+Board the Vistadome train that cuts a path through the picturesque Urubamba Valley bound for Aguas Calientes, the quaint town closest to the “Lost City of the Incas.”
+Ascend the mountainside through tropical forest to the sacred refuge of Machu Picchu.
 Listen as your guide recounts the many accomplishments of the Incas as you tour the terraced ruins dating back to the 15th century.
-The ruins went undiscovered for nearly 400 years after they were abandoned when the Inca Empire fell to the Spanish.
+Abandonded when the Inca Empire fell to the Spanish, these remarkable ruins remained undiscovered for nearly 400 years.
 Many mysteries surrounding Machu Picchu remain to this day.

 Day 10 MACHU PICCHU–CUSCO